Table of Contents

 When it comes to musical inspiration, my taste is pretty diverse.
 I find myself drawn to various genres and artists, appreciating the broad spectrum of musical expression.
 Categorizing my musical engagement into two aspects—listening and performing—shows my scope.
 In the realm of listening, I can immerse myself in anything, spanning from baroque classics to contemporary rap to sensual salsa.
 However, when it comes to performing, my preferences lean toward songs with lyrical depth and classics.
 Noting Whitney Houston's remarks, "I listen to singers.
 I very rarely listen to people who cannot sing," I explore a range of genres based on my vocal register.
 From classics like Frank Sinatra and Michael Buble for my lower range to the soulful tones of Stevie Wonder and Bruno Mars for my mid-range, and reaching into my higher falsetto range with artists like Dionne Warwick and Adele, my musical journey is both expansive and nuanced.

 My love for music is deeply rooted in the vibrant culture I grew up in.
 It's a common stereotype that all Filipinos can sing, corroborated by the vibrant nature of karaoke culture in the Philippines and the vocal capabilities of Filipino artists in replicating classical sentiment in their music and culture, from Lea Salonga to Gary Valenciano.
-Thus, for me, music is more than a hobby—it's embedded in the culture and essence of my life.
+Thus, for me, music is more than a hobby but embedded in the culture and essence of my life.
 Beyond being a means of personal expression, music serves as a channel for my faith and emotions.
 I often reinterpret classic church hymns and explore the rich history of Soul and its significance in the Black community.
 Words alone can't capture the profound impact of music on my life; it's an essential part of my existence, conveying emotions and stories that words sometimes can't express.

 I developed a deep interest in history during my late freshman year of high school, particularly after enrolling in Advanced Placement World History.
 Before high school, I hadn't really developed a keen interest in social studies or history, viewing them as subjects tied solely to the past and, consequently, irrelevant to the present and future.
 However, a period of excessive burnout prompted a shift in my approach to learning.
 Instead of pursuing grades or GPA, I embraced a more application-based method.
 History became the first subject I actively incorporated into my daily life.
 Viewing the broader historical narrative and closely analyzing its nuances and stories revealed that history is not confined to the past—it surrounds us.
 The seemingly old and outdated stories persist in the present; same story, different time.
 This idea brings to mind a Bible verse from the book of Ecclesiastes: